πŸ§‘πŸΎβ€πŸ’» prep

 Self educate means the ability to draw on surrounding resources to learn new skills and concepts.
 Tech changes all the time.
 We must develop independent learners who can teach themselves new skills and technologies.

 Self-coordinate means the ability to make things happen with the people we have.
 Code Your Future isn’t a large company with lots of staff.
+(1-2 technical people on staff, worldwide.)
 We’re a community of motivated people who want to help each other.
 We can’t expect someone else will do everything - we need to make sure we get it done ourselves.

-If a trainee thinks we need a extra time learning a topic, they should suggest it!
+We are always pragmatic and outcomes focused.
+If a learner thinks we need a extra time learning a topic, they should suggest it!
 If a volunteer thinks a workshop on a topic would be helpful, they should give one, or find someone else who can.

 Self-evaluating means we work out what we’re doing well at, and what we need to improve.
-If you don’t understand a topic, you should identify this and get help.
-If you’re expecting to get code review and no one has reviewed your code, you should raise this problem and get help.
+If you don’t understand a topic, you must identify this and get help.
+If you’re expecting to get code review and no one has reviewed your code after a week or so, you must raise this problem and get help.

 Learning Objectives